Topics Blockchain

 Long confirmation times

 Various blockchain scalability solutions have been proposed and implemented to deliver faster and cheaper transactions, quick finality and high throughput.
-These solutions typically focus either on architectural modifications to the base Layer 1 chain or, alternatively, on keeping Layer 1 intact and extending the network's functionality via Layer 2 technologies.
+These solutions typically focus either on architectural modifications to the base Layer 1 chain, or alternatively, using modular designs and Layer 2 networks.

 Layer 1 solutions

-Layer 1 solutions are protocol-level changes that directly modify the blockchain’s architecture to improve throughput and boost performance.
+Layer 1 solutions are protocol-level changes that directly modify a blockchain’s architecture in order to improve throughput and boost performance.
 These changes affect the way transactions are processed, validated and stored across a network.

 Consensus mechanism improvements

-Consensus mechanisms determine how nodes in a blockchain agree on the validity of transactions and the state of the ledger.
-The world’s oldest viable chain, the Bitcoin blockchain, uses the proof of work (PoW) consensus mechanism, which provides robust security but suffers from low throughput and high energy consumption.
-As the original consensus model implemented in the industry, PoW remains popular and, besides Bitcoin, is used by networks like Bitcoin Cash (BCH), Dogecoin (DOGE), Litecoin (LTC) and many more.Ā
+Consensus mechanisms determine how nodes in a blockchain agree on the validity of transactions and the ledger’s state.
+The world’s oldest viable chain, the Bitcoin blockchain, uses a proof of work (PoW) consensus mechanism that provides robust security, but suffers from low throughput and high energy consumption.
+As the original consensus model implemented in the industry, PoW remains popular and, besides Bitcoin, is used by networks like Bitcoin Cash (BCH), Dogecoin (DOGE), Litecoin and many more.

-A key way to achieve better scalability on Layer 1 has been the shift from PoW to newer, more scalable consensus algorithms.
-Perhaps the most common among these is proof of stake (PoS), now used by Ethereum (ETH) and many other smart contract–capable networks.Ā
+A key way to achieve better scalability on Layer 1 has been to shift from PoW to newer, more scalable consensus algorithms.
+Perhaps the most common among these is PoS, now used by Ethereum and many other smart contract–capable networks.

-PoS reduces the computational burden by allowing validators to process and attest transaction blocks based on the validators’ stakes, i.e., token holdings locked on the network.
-In contrast, PoW requires block validators (typically called miners on PoW-based chains) to solve complex, energy-consuming mathematical puzzles to add new blocks to the network's ledger.
-This transition from PoW to PoS has increased the newer blockchains’ efficiency and lowered energy usage, while also improving overall scalability.
+PoS reduces the computational burden by allowing validators to process and attest to transaction blocks based on their stake (i.e., token holdings locked on the network).
+In contrast, PoW requires block validators (typically called miners on PoW-based chains) to solve complex, energy-consuming encryption “puzzles” to add new blocks to the network's ledger.
+This transition from PoW to PoS has increased the efficiency of newer blockchains, reduced energy consumption and improved overall scalability.

-Sharding is a method of partitioning the blockchain network into smaller, manageable pieces called shards.
+Sharding is a method of partitioning a blockchain network into smaller, manageable pieces, called shards.
 Each shard processes its own set of transactions and maintains a subset of the total data, reducing the load on any single node and increasing overall network throughput.

 Instead of requiring all nodes to validate every transaction, sharding allows parallel processing across multiple components.
-This significantly increases the number of transactions that can be handled simultaneously.
-Ethereum’s long-term scalability road map includes full sharding implementation, which is expected to multiply its transaction capacity while preserving decentralization and security.
+This significantly increases the number of transactions that can simultaneously be handled.

 Segregated Witness (SegWit)

-Segregated Witness, or SegWit, was introduced to address block size limitations in Bitcoin by separating a key piece of metadata, the signature data, from the core transaction data.
+Segregated Witness, or SegWit, was introduced to address Bitcoin's block size limitations by separating a key piece of metadata, called the signature data, from the core transaction data.
 By moving signatures out of the main transaction block, more space becomes available for additional transactions, effectively increasing throughput.

-SegWit reduces transaction size and helps prevent certain types of transaction interferences.
-This upgrade allows more transactions per block, and improves the efficiency of block propagation across the network.
+SegWit reduces transaction size and helps prevent certain types of transaction interference.
+This upgrade increases the number of transactions per block, and improves the efficiency of block propagation across the network.

 Originally proposed for the Bitcoin network, SegWit was first activated on Litecoin in May 2017, followed by Bitcoin a few months later.
-SegWit isn't a major game changer for blockchain scalability, although it has improved performance on the relatively slow chains on which it’s been activated.
+The implementation of SegWit paved the way for innovations in Bitcoin’s ecosystem, such as the Lightning Network Layer 2 platform and the Ordinals protocol, which ushered in the era of Bitcoin-based NFTs.

 Sidechains

-A sidechain is an independent blockchain that runs parallel to a main Layer 1 chain, and is connected to it via two-way bridges or anchors.
-Assets can move between the main blockchain network and the sidechain, allowing transactions and smart contracts to be executed on the latter.
+A sidechain is an independent blockchain that runs parallel to a main Layer 1 chain.
+It’s connected via two-way bridges or anchors.
+Assets can move between the main blockchain network and the sidechain, thereby allowing transactions and smart contracts to be executed on the latter.

-One limitation of sidechains is that they don’t inherit the full security guarantees of the main chain.
-Security depends upon the sidechain’s own validator set or consensus model, which thus introduces a separate trust layer.
+One limitation of sidechains is that, unlike Layer 2 rollups, they don’t inherit the full security guarantees of the main chain.
+Security depends upon the sidechain’s own validator set or consensus model, which introduces a separate trust layer.
+For this reason, sidechains can be a suitable solution for low-risk, high-throughput applications such as web3 games.

 Rollups